metacall/jupyter-kernel/docs/contributing.rst

 Create a GitHub account
 -----------------------

-Before you can contribute to MetaCall’s Jupyter Kernel, you must `sign up for a GitHub account`_.
+Before you can contribute to MetaCall’s Jupyter Kernel, you must sign up for a GitHub account.

 Set up authentication
 ---------------------

-When you have your account set up, follow the instructions to `generate and set up SSH keys on GitHub`_ for proper authentication between your workstation and GitHub.
+When you have your account set up, follow the instructions to generate and set up SSH keys on GitHub for proper authentication between your workstation and GitHub.

 Confirm authentication is working correctly with the following command: